Jean-Michel Jarre: Since 2020

 On 25 December 2023, Jarre held a concert in the Hall of Mirrors of Versailles to celebrate the 400 years of the palace.
 This was released in October 2024 as a limited edition "phydigital" (hybrid physical and digital release) in either vinyl or CD (with a limited edition of 2000 for each format, the vinyl being numbered on the sleeve), which as well as the physical medium which provided the owner with "a truly unique digital experience," accessible by phone through a custom NFC sticker embedded inside the CD or vinyl sleeve.
 The digital content featured a special greeting from Jarre's avatar, exclusive behind-the-scenes photos of the event's visuals created by Jarre and his team, custom AI animations of the Hall of Mirrors, and an in-depth interview with Jarre discussing the event and its unique setup.
 It also included a lossless audio streaming version with an electro rendition of JB Lully's "Walk to the Turcs Ceremony," the recent single "Epica Oxygene," and fresh versions of existing tracks.
 In the greeting from Jarre's avatar, Jarre said that they would be updating the content twice.

-In 2023 Jarre joined forces with Renault, along with Ircam and the Group’s sound design teams, to develop two types of sounds for the brand’s future electric vehicles: VSPs (Vehicle Sounds for Pedestrians) and the Welcome sound sequence (which plays when you sit in the car).
+In 2023 Jarre joined forces with Renault, along with Ircam and the company's sound design teams, to develop two types of sounds for the company's electric vehicles.

 On 8 September 2024, Jarre performed at the closing ceremony of the 2024 Summer Paralympics.

-Flying aircar mission
+Flying AirCar mission

-In April 2024, Jean-Michel Jarre became the world’s first passenger to take off in Klein Vision’s flying AirCar.
+In April 2024, Jean-Michel Jarre became the world's first passenger to take off in Klein Vision's flying AirCar.